RangelReale/ecapplog/README.md

 <uint8_t command><uint32_t payload_size_bytes><bytes... payload>
 ```

-All strings should be UTF-8 encoded.
+All strings should be UTF-8 encoded, and all binary data should use network byte order.

 Currently 2 commands are defined: